yousraiq/assignment_group6/README.md

 - The company should continue fostering relationships with EOG Resources, Mosaic, and IBM.
 - Reduce dependence on direct sales by exploring and expanding digital channels, which are currently underperforming but have significant potential.
 - Analyze high-performing periods to replicate successful strategies.
 Investigate reasons behind periodic revenue dips and address any internal or external factors affecting growth

+# Delivarables
+The deliverable for this project is a powerpoint presentation which can be found on this Repo.